Gas plant operator, Kaiwhakahaere tauwāhi kapuni

 You may need

-- a New Zealand Certificate in Energy and Chemical Operations (Levels 3 and 4)
+- a New Zealand Certificate in Energy and Chemical Field Operations (Level 4)

 - experience in similar work